 Dell Camp Furbish 🏕️

-Dell's primary goal for working with our program was to reimagine the ways that they communicate their sustainability efforts to create broader awareness and inspire others to act.
+Dell's primary goal for the experience was to reimagine the ways that they communicate their sustainability efforts to create broader awareness and inspire others to act.
 We needed to craft the experience so that conference visitors with varying levels of engagement could enjoy the experience and to present educational material in a simple and approachable way.

 2. How do we inspire the audience to incorporate sustainable activities and practices into their own lives and communities in an ongoing way?